 - Price: Grand Marnier is more expensive than Cointreau.
 A 750ml bottle costs between $35-45.

 - Alcohol content: Grand Marnier is 40% ABV.
 The same as Cointreau.

-- Cointreau is a little less expensive, but it has a delicious, pronounced “clean” orange flavor which I love.
+- Cointreau is a little less expensive, but it has a delicious, pronounced “clean” citrus aroma which I love.
 I use it in most of my cocktail recipes (rather than Triple Sec or Grand Marnier), especially when I’m serving a drink that is served straight up – like this Cosmopolitan.

 - Because Grand Marnier is more expensive, and also more complex, I tend to reserve it for those times when I’m making more high-end cocktails like a Cadillac Margarita.
 It’s also delicious warmed in a snifter and sipped on during the cold winter months.